-What is replacing AUSkey?
+What has replaced AUSkey?

 Components of the M2M solution include:

-- A machine credential – equivalent to a Device AUSkey
+- A machine credential

 - Machine Authentication Service – Secure Token (MAS-ST)

-Authorised business representatives create and download machine credentials using RAM.
+Principle authorities create and download machine credentials using RAM.
 Credentials can be installed on a server or stored locally to support locally hosted or desktop software.